sci-42ver/SDF_exercise_solution/chapter_5/5_7_pratt_operator_precedence_parser/README.md

+As one reference, composition/ADT is like class-free said in https://stackoverflow.com/a/27595904/21294350 where `new Person, new Job` in `$employee = new Employee(new Person, new Job);` is like `spec`. https://r.je/you-do-not-need-inheritance-oop adds *one more* disadvantage of Inheritance that code re-usablility is inhibited beyond those listed in video https://www.youtube.com/watch?v=DxnYQRuLX7Q 45:31.

+Now one newer lecture https://www.youtube.com/watch?v=DxnYQRuLX7Q is available with almost same slides but a bit more detailed like 5 items listed in Prototypal inheritance disadvantages instead of 4 (actually the added 5 is said in the old video but not shown in the slide).

 To be compatible with the above example, we should use `def __init__(self, parent_instance): self.obj = parent_instance`, then `B = Child(A)` works fine.

 Currently, Firefox *doesn't support* that at all.
 See https://wordpress.com/forums/topic/rss-feed-doesnt-display-on-latest-firefox-browser/#post-3274026.
 So we even can't open that by  modifying the Settings https://www.reddit.com/r/firefox/comments/vybtvs/comment/ig2zlry/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button.

+What Quinten says is also said in video 7:49 and 25:14.
+Here security may be due to avoiding modifying one global variable which may influence *anywhere* in the program.
+This is said detailedly in https://security.stackexchange.com/questions/216421/global-variables-and-information-security#comment439249_216421.

-What Quinten says is also said in video 30:26 and 50:25.
+What Quinten says is also said in [video](https://www.youtube.com/watch?v=DxnYQRuLX7Q) 30:26 and 50:25.
 Here security may be due to avoiding modifying one global variable which may influence *anywhere* in the program.
 This is said detailedly in https://security.stackexchange.com/questions/216421/global-variables-and-information-security#comment439249_216421.

 You seems to have one typo that `newObj` doesn't have `text` property.